 I have a WD external hard drive used to back up on High Sierra.
 Last night, I tried ejecting the disc but got an error that it could not unmount.
 I run First Aid in Disk Utility, but it just failed to fix the trouble and reported an error saying: "The volume could not be verified completely.
 File system check exit code 8".
 I've done some searches, and I haven’t found information on this error code.
-Anyone know how to fix it?
+Dose anyone know how to fix it?

 Fortunately, the "File system check exit code is 8" error is not difficult to solve.
 But the solving process is possible to overwrite your original data, resulting in irreparable data loss.
 Have you backed up important data?
 If not, we strongly recommend you to recover data from internal hard drives/external hard drives that have the "File system check exit code is 8" error firstly.
-If you don’t care about data on the drive, please skip to see solutions.
+If you don’t care about data on the drive, please skip seeing solutions.

 Tutorial to recover data from the corrupted drive that has "File system check exit code is 8" error on Mac

-Step 2: Select the drive that has "File system check exit code is 8" error, and click button to scan lost files.
+Step 2: Select the drive that has "File system check exit code is 8" error, and click the button to scan lost files.

-Step 3: Preview the scanning results and choose files we want to recover, then click Recover button to get those files back.
+Step 3: Preview the scanning results and choose files we want to recover, then click "Recover" button to get those files back.

 Step 4: Have a check to ensure we have got all lost files back.

-The first try is to boot your Mac into Safe Mode.
+The next step is to boot your Mac into Safe Mode.
 Restart your Mac computer and hold the button of the "Shift" while it’s booting.
 Input your secret word and your Macintosh will then check your disks.
 This will cost much time, please be patient.
 When it's finished signing in and you see a work area, the disk check is finished.
 You can reboot your Macintosh now.